Clarivate Plc (NYSE:CLVT) Shares Sold by TD Asset Management Inc

-TD Asset Management Inc lessened its stake in shares of Clarivate Plc (NYSE:CLVT – Get Rating) by 87.9% during the fourth quarter, HoldingsChannel reports.
-The firm owned 227,525 shares of the company’s stock after selling 1,647,910 shares during the period.
-TD Asset Management Inc’s holdings in Clarivate were worth $1,898,000 as of its most recent SEC filing.
+TD Asset Management Inc trimmed its position in Clarivate Plc (NYSE:CLVT – Get Rating) by 87.9% during the 4th quarter, HoldingsChannel reports.
+The institutional investor owned 227,525 shares of the company’s stock after selling 1,647,910 shares during the quarter.
+TD Asset Management Inc’s holdings in Clarivate were worth $1,898,000 at the end of the most recent reporting period.

 Clarivate Company Profile